-IP SP Functional, logical and physical economic assessments for optimising • architecture including the list of economic viability with the SP signalling devices that the CCS+ layer architecture in the regional lines will control and the different CCS+ define \circ Criteria to the modules onboard minimum functions, (After interaction with FA6 interfaces modules, and \circ economic assessment and constituents that will migration considerations) optimise economic viability regional target CCS+ for regional services architecture that includes Asset-lifecycle, production process the subset of the functions. and device designs (incl. simplified interfaces and components configuration onboard and trackside) included in the overall SP compliant to the architecture architecture that are interfaces and principles of FA1 and 2 sufficient for the regional that fulfil the economic requirements operation and that optimise As-is analysis of the current systems this economic viability on regional lines for the traffic Architecture migration roadmap management CCS and layers.
-Operational concept Including their characteristics description that will allow for the next steps of migration towards the digital identified target regional system Including for example interface with the existing interlocking and the issues of migration for these towards
+- economic assessments for optimising economic viability with the SP architecture in the regional lines - Criteria to define the minimum functions, modules, interfaces and constituents that will optimise economic viability for regional services - Asset-lifecycle, production process and device designs (incl. simplified configuration onboard and trackside) compliant to the architecture interfaces and principles of FA1 and 2 that fulfil the economic requirements - As-is analysis of the current systems on regional lines for the traffic management and CCS layers.
+Including their characteristics description that will allow for the next steps of migration towards the digital identified target regional system - Including for example interface with the existing interlocking and the issues of migration for these towards the target regional CCS+ architecture